↓

 December 4 2019

-Plot Eighteen months after Superman battled Zod, Batman is convinced that Superman himself is a potential threat and needs to be stopped.
-Meanwhile, Clark Kent wants to unmask Batman the Vigilante.
-What I Liked The original premise seemed silly, until you see both Batman and Superman fearing what the other might do, and seeing themselves as the saviour.
+The original premise seemed silly, until you see both Batman and Superman fearing what the other might do, and seeing themselves as the saviour.
 Diana Prince does a great job managing the two testosterone-filled superheroes.
-And it is great to finally see a real villain that poses an actual threat — Doomsday is so powerful, he can even kill Superman, and it takes all three of … Continue reading →
+And it is great to finally see a real villain that poses an actual threat — Doomsday is so powerful, he can even kill Superman, and it takes all three of the heroes together to stop him and Lex Luthor.

 Posted in Movie Reviews | Leave a reply